-The 25th of September marks the anniversary of the death of César Manrique in a fatal car accident in Lanzarote.
+The 25th of September each year marks the anniversary of the death of César Manrique in a fatal car accident in Lanzarote.
 He died in 1992.

 Manrique had been working at the foundation in Tahíche to finalise events for World Tourism Day.
 The 73 year old was on his way home to Haría and therefore only moments into his journey, when he was hit in the side of his car at an intersection.
 The artist was driving his Jaguar, the other vehicle in the impact was a Toyota 4×4.
 The impact left César Manrique trapped inside his car with very serious injuries.
 A passing ambulance was diverted to the scene whilst his body was cut free of the wreckage.
 Unfortunately there was nothing anyone could do to save him.
 His injuries were too severe and he was therefore pronounced dead at the General Hospital in Arrecife at 3pm, an hour after the accident.